 A defining face of 1990s glamour, she translated supermodel fame into a lasting business empire and became a matriarch of fashion's first family.

-Stephanie Seymour emerged during fashion's supermodel zenith, commanding attention with a blend of classic American beauty and confident sensuality.
-She became a fixture on the covers of Vogue and in the pages of the Sports Illustrated Swimsuit Issue, her presence synonymous with the era's lavish aesthetics.
+Stephanie Seymour appeared on the cover of Vogue and in the Sports Illustrated Swimsuit Issue multiple times during the 1990s supermodel era.
 As a Victoria's Secret Angel, she helped define the brand's image of accessible fantasy.
-But Seymour proved more than a muse; she leveraged her fame with sharp business acumen, launching her own lingerie line and engaging in long-term campaigns for major beauty houses.
-Her personal life, including her marriage to publishing heir Peter Brant, placed her at the center of New York's social and art world, cementing her status as a lasting icon who helped shape the model's role from mannequin to mogul.
+She launched her own lingerie line and engaged in long-term campaigns for major beauty houses.
+Her marriage to publishing heir Peter Brant placed her at the center of New York's social and art world.
+Seymour helped shift the model's role from mannequin to mogul.

 1965–1980